 The Journal is a peer-reviewed publication dedicated to innovative research on and study of the interactions that take place within and between religious communities.
 Published online, it is designed to increase both the quality and frequency of interchanges between religious groups and their leaders and scholars.
 By fostering communication and study, the Journal hopes to contribute to a more tolerant, pluralistic society.
 Our most recent issues have centered on multiple critical themes in interreligious studies, including “Bioethics and Inter-Religious Dialogue,” “Religion and Revolution,” and “Women, Feminism, and Inter-Religious Dialogue.”

 All submissions must be the original, previously unpublished work of the author(s).
 Authors are also advised to read about the Journal and the previous issue prior to submitting an article.
-Submissions should be between 2,500 and 8,000 words, including references and a 100-word abstract.
-They should adhere to the Sixteenth Edition of the Chicago Manual of Style, utilizing endnotes for citations and footnotes for discursive elaboration.
+Submissions should be between 2,500 and 8,000 words, including notes and a 100-word abstract.
+They should adhere to the Sixteenth Edition of the Chicago Manual of Style and utilize footnotes for citations and discursive elaboration.
 Co-authored articles are welcomed and encouraged.
 Articles may be submitted via e-mail to firstname.lastname@example.org.